Gut Protector

 In the human body, different enzymes are dependent on the presence of biotin, important for the metabolism of carbohydrates, fats and proteins.
 It is mainly used as a substance for the construction of cells and hormones.
 Biotin has been shown to have an influence on the growth and preservation of the skin, mucous membranes, hair and nails.

-HOW DO PROBIOTICS HELP MAINTAIN A BALANCED GUT MICROBIOME AND TREAT GASTROINTESTINAL CONDITIONS?
+HOW DO PROBIOTICS HELP MAINTAIN A BALANCED GUT MICROBIOME AND SUPPORT GASTROINTESTINAL CONDITIONS?

 HOW DO VITAMINS D3, B6, B12 AND BIOTIN HELP PROTECT THE GUT?